drazioti/NSK-birthday-attack/README.md

 and for the parallel version (optional)
 * [Openmp](https://www.openmp.org/) - API specification for parallel programming

-You will need to have installed the libraries in Built With section, have the latest g++ version to build the project.

 To build the single core version,
 ```